 Why did you decide to start your own business?

-While I think looking back, I was an OK employee most of the time there were many areas that I was really not living my best version.
+While I think looking back, I was an OK employee.
+Most of the time there were many areas that I was really not living my best version.
 I come from a line of entrepreneurs and in fact educators.
 Maybe the writing has always been on the wall.

-I work in an industry that I’m passionate about, it’s playful and fun but has lasting impact.
+I work in an industry that I’m passionate about.
+It’s playful and fun but has lasting impact.

 I love the fact that what we are doing in our day to day has a direct impact in future generations.
-I also celebrate the fact that where we are at today is thanks to all those who worked with us or signed up for our classes.
+Also celebrate the fact that where we are at today is thanks to all those who worked with us or signed up for our classes.
 I’m still friends with many of them which is lovely.

 It has been quite the roller coaster but the highs have made up for the lows.

-I hope that what I’ve created with lots and lots of help from my team, will one day evolve into something future generations can carry on and develop.
+I hope that what I’ve created with lots and lots of help from my team will one day evolve into something future generations can carry on and develop.